Key Takeaways

-Roughly 1 in 3 older adults fit the definition of "economically insecure," with incomes below 200% of the Federal Poverty Level (FPL).2 Older women are more likely to struggle financially due to factors like inequitable wages and leaving the workforce for caregiving.3
+More than 15 million older adults fit the definition of "economically insecure," with incomes below 200% of the Federal Poverty Level (FPL).2 Older women are more likely to struggle financially due to factors like wage inequality and having to leave the workforce for unpaid caregiving.3

 For older adults facing economic insecurity, every day can feel like a struggle.
 While the costs of living keep rising, their incomes do not.
-These individuals may have trouble affording groceries, utilities, and other basic expenses.
-They may lack access to transportation, making it difficult to hold down a job or keep health care appointments.
-Living on an extremely tight budget can cause significant stress and worry for low-income older adults.
+These people may have trouble affording groceries, utilities, and other basic expenses.
+They may lack access to transportation, which makes it hard to hold down a job or keep health care appointments.
+Living on an extremely tight budget can cause significant stress and anxiety for low-income older adults.
 And a single setback—like a serious injury, critical illness, or job loss—can mean utter financial devastation.

 Financial assistance is available—but $30 billion goes unclaimed each year

 There are a variety of public and private benefits programs that provide financial and other types of assistance to economically insecure older Americans.
 These programs can help beneficiaries pay for food, prescriptions, utilities, health care, and more.
 That may sound like good news, but unfortunately, a large portion of this aid goes unclaimed every year.
-In fact, $30 billion in benefits is left on the table annually by people who qualify for assistance programs but are not enrolled.
+In fact, people who qualify for assistance programs but are not enrolled leave $30 billion in benefits on the table annually.

 To calculate how much money is left untapped in public benefits, NCOA takes the estimated number of low-income older adults who are eligible but not enrolled in programs.
 We then multiply this figure by the estimated annual value of each benefit.
 Our most recent findings for core programs are below.